-How do we “store up treasure in Heaven?”
-Truth be told, we cannot do this by ourselves and have no right, whatsoever, to treasure or riches in Heaven.
+How do we “store up treasures in Heaven?”
+Truth be told, we cannot do this by ourselves and have no right whatsoever to the treasure or riches in Heaven.
 This is an important foundational starting point to begin with if we are to understand merit.

 Merit can be seen as that which is owed someone first by the community.
 If we do evil, we merit rebuke and punishment from others.
 If we do good, we merit their praise and gratitude.

 Regarding God, we can do nothing to deserve His gratitude and praise.
 Why?
 Because everything good is a gift from God.
 All is gift!
 For that reason, we must be careful with the term “merit” lest we think we can earn our salvation or any reward or blessing from God.
 We cannot.